 Arrival by plane, car, bus and train

+Arrival by plane, bus or train*.
 The nearest airport is in Dresden.
-Arrival by train is also possible.
+It is also possible to travel by train.
 FlixBus also goes to Dresden.
 From there you can take the S-Bahn or the

 Accommodation at Proschwitz Castle